oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   > This is a common case for CSAF 2.0 documents labeled as `TLP:RED` but actually intended to be `TLP:AMBER+STRICT`.

   If no TLP label was given, the CSAF 2.0 to CSAF 2.1 converter SHOULD assign `TLP:CLEAR` and output a warning that the default TLP has been set.
+  * `/document/license_expression`: If any `/document/notes` item in with `category` `legal_disclaimer` contains a valid SPDX license expression, the CSAF 2.0 to CSAF 2.1 converter SHALL convert this value into `license_expression`.
+  In addition, the converter outputs an information that license expression was found and set as document license expression.
-* `/document/notes`: If any `/document/notes` item contains one of the `category` and `title` combinations specified in [3.2.2.7](#document-property-notes), where the `title` is extended, the CSAF 2.0 to CSAF 2.1 converter SHALL try to identify whether that extension is a specific product name, version or family.
+* `/document/notes`: If any `/document/notes` item contains one of the `category` and `title` combinations specified in [3.2.2.8](#document-property-notes), where the `title` is extended, the CSAF 2.0 to CSAF 2.1 converter SHALL try to identify whether that extension is a specific product name, version or family.
   In such case, the CSAF 2.0 to CSAF 2.1 SHALL try to add the corresponding products to the note item and output a warning that a potential product specific note has been discovered and products have been assigned to it.